walter-a-jablonowski/sales-assistant-2/tasks.md

+- maybe simulate
+  - [ ] verify: non critical errors are part of conversation and replaced when resolved (e.g. second try)
+  - [ ] verify: critical errors full error page
-- [ ] bg color of left sidebar a little nicer (darker)
+- [ ] make the bg color of the left sidebar a little darker (nicer)

 - [ ]

+Error handling updates:

+Resolvable errors:

-  In conversations when there is an app error keep non critical errors as part as the conversation until they are solved
+In conversations when there is an app error keep non critical errors as part as the conversation.
+Remove the error if it can be solved through further user action.
+Sample for a situation like this: the LLM responds that it has woo many requests, then the user enters a prompt a second time and it works.

-where an error appears are missing in the sidebar
+Currently conversations that have an error aren't persistent in the sidebar.
+Keep them there.

+Critical errors:

+If there is a critical app error so that the app can't work, replace the full html body with an error page (the app stops).

 - [ ] Whan I just write 'la'

 Error:
 'NoneType' object has no attribute 'name'

 - [ ] Verify if we already satisfy this requirement: